mamy-CS/llm-d/guides/workload-autoscaling/README.md

   helmfile destroy -e wva -n ${NAMESPACE}
   ```
 - The base llm-d installation will continue to operate without autoscaling after WVA removal
-- Prometheus-adapter is installed as part of the stack for WVA.
-Consider whether it's needed by other components before uninstalling
+- Prometheus-adapter is installed separately as a dependency.
+Uninstall it only if not needed by other components